 \section{Abstract}

-Regularized principal components analysis, especially Sparse PCA and Functional PCA, has become widely used for dimension reduction in high-dimensional settings.
-Many examples of massive data, however, may benefit from estimating both sparse AND functional factors.
-These include neuroimaging data where there are discrete brain regions of activation (sparsity) but these regions tend to be smooth spatially (functional).
-Here, we introduce an optimization framework that can encourage both sparsity and smoothness of the row and/or column PCA factors.
-This framework generalizes many of the existing approaches to Sparse PCA, Functional PCA and two-way Sparse PCA and Functional PCA, as these are all special cases of our method.
-In particular, our method permits flexible combinations of sparsity and smoothness that lead to improvements in feature selection and signal recovery as well as more interpretable PCA factors.
-We demonstrate our method on simulated data and a neuroimaging example on EEG data.
-This work provides a unified framework for regularized PCA that can form the foundation for a cohesive approach to regularization in high-dimensional multivariate analysis.
+Regularized variants of Principal Components Analysis, especially Sparse PCA and Functional PCA, are among the most useful tools for the analysis of complex high-dimensional data.
+Many examples of massive data have both sparse and functional (smooth) aspects and may benefit from a regularization scheme that can capture both forms of structure.
+For example, in neuro-imaging data, the brain's response to a stimulus may be restricted to a discrete region of activation (spatial sparsity), while exhibiting a smooth response within that region.
+We propose a unified approach to regularized PCA which can induce both sparsity and smoothness in both the row and column principal components.
+Our framework generalizes much of the previous literature, with sparse, functional, two-way sparse, and two-way functional PCA all being special cases of our approach.
+Our method permits flexible combinations of sparsity and smoothness that lead to improvements in feature selection and signal recovery, as well as more interpretable PCA factors.
+We demonstrate the efficacy of our method on simulated data and a neuroimaging example on EEG data. \keywords{regularized PCA, multivariate analysis}